Advanced Ice Climbing CourseOctober 19, 2016

 Ice Leaders Seminar Itinerary

-Meet at 0730 at our shop in Ouray at 725 Main Street (across from Ouray Mountain Sports).
+Meet at 0730 at our shop in Ouray at 710 Main Street.
 If you would like to order breakfast or lunch try to get here a couple minutes early.
 Your Course Leader will give you a quick briefing, help you fill out a couple forms, and fit you in whatever demo equipment you might need.
 We suggest participants bring their own gear, including ice screws and quickdraws if you own them, in order to practice on your own equipment.

 Next you will carpool to the Ouray Ice Park for a full day of instruction, and skills and technique review.
 Your guide will assess your technique and work with you to fine tune your approach to climbing steep ice.
 Self rescue techniques will also be covered and practiced.
 The following itinerary is a sample itinerary for a student; your guide’s assessment of your movement and competency will dictate the actual terrain covered in the subsequent three days.

 Meet at 0730, carpool to the ice park.
 Review fundamentals from Day 1, and then take off on more advanced climbs and alpine scenarios designed to maximize your learning through hands-on practice and feedback.
 Your guide will provide more lead climbing skills and create mock leads for the students.
 The focus of this day will be to prepare for the upcoming multi-pitch climbs on days 3 – 4.
 Specific focus will be placed on screw placement and retrieval, multi-pitch systems and transitions, and gear selection.

 Multi-pitch route in Ouray or Silverton.
 Our goal on day 3 is to climb a multi-pitch route in the WI 3-4 range of difficulty.
 Along the way we will further discuss and demonstrate tactics for competently climbing routes of this nature.
 We have honed our curriculum and itinerary through many years of ice climbing instruction.
 These courses offer a great way to introduce yourself to the sport of ice climbing in a fun, more affordable group atmosphere.